pksenpai/Woof/README.md

 # Woof
 fellowship challenge

-#### Pretrained ResNet 34 and train on the Imagewoof dataset.
+#### Pretrained ResNet 34 and trained on the Imagewoof dataset.
 Used image transforms and discriminative learning rates

 ### Woof notebook: